Revised: March 2019

 A vacancy in any office because of death, resignation, removal, or otherwise may be filled by the Directors for the unexpired portion of the term.

 The President shall be the principal executive officer of the Society and, subject to the approval of the Directors, shall in general supervise and control all of the business and affairs of the Society.
-He/she shall, when present, preside at all meetings of the Directors, see that corporate records required by the statutes are properly kept and filed according to law; and in general shall perform all duties incident to the office of President.
+He/she shall, when present, preside at all meetings of the Directors, see that corporate and Society records required by the statutes are properly kept, electronically or in paper form, and filed according to law; and in general, shall perform all duties incident to the office of President.

-The Secretary shall keep the minutes, as described in Appendix I of these bylaws, of the Directors’ meetings in one or more books provided for that purpose, see that all notices are fully given in accordance with the provisions of these bylaws or as required, be custodian of the Society’s records, and in general perform all duties incident to the office of Secretary.
+The Secretary shall record the minutes, as described in Appendix I of these bylaws, of the Directors’ meetings, see that all notices are fully given in accordance with the provisions of these bylaws or as required and in general perform all duties incident to the office of Secretary.

 The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Society, receive and give receipts for monies due and payable to the Society from any source whatsoever, deposit all such monies in the name of the Society in such depositories as shall be selected in accordance with these bylaws, and in general perform all of the duties incident to the office of Treasurer.
 He/she shall report on the state of the Society’s finances at each meeting of the Directors, and shall maintain written records of monies received and paid as described in Appendix II of these bylaws.